Model-robust standardization in stepped wedge cluster randomized trials: Formalizing the treatment effect estimands in SW-CRTs under informative sizes

-As shown in Figure \ref{fig:ATE}(d), the unit of inference for v-cATE is the cluster population rather than the individual population.
-Unlike the h-cATE estimand, the v-cATE estimand more explicitly acknowledges potential treatment effect variation across calendar periods, and matches the (cluster-average) period-specific treatment effect estimand in \citet{wang2024achieve}.
-In other words, the v-cATE estimand mimics a quantity that uniformly averages the cATE estimands across several standard parallel-arm CRTs, one defined over the population recruited in each period from the current SW-CRT.
+As shown in Figure \ref{fig:ATE}(d), the v-cATE estimand also implicitly acknowledges potential treatment effect variation across periods, but considers a cluster-level average rather an individual-level average.
+This estimand bears the spirit of the (cluster-average) period-specific treatment effect estimand in \citet{wang2024achieve}, and targets a quantity that uniformly averages the cATE estimands across several standard parallel-arm CRTs, each defined over a distinct roll-out period.